 Brown Spider Monkey

 Spider monkeys live high in the trees, rarely coming down to below 12 metres from the ground.
-They are active during the day, feeding on ripe fruit.
-They are probably important in spreading the seeds of many plants.
+They are active during the day and are highly social, with groups consisting of multiple individuals.

 - Latin Name: Ateles hybridus

 - Family: Atelidae

 If you'd like to stay informed of new products, events and special offers then please join our mailing lists.SIGNUP HERE